- NAME: Shirley Temple

 Shirley Jane Temple was born to a banker and a housewife with two older children, on April 23, 1928, in Santa Monica, California.
-When Temple was just 3 years old, she landed a contract with Educational Pictures and made her acting debut in a string of low-budget movies dubbed "Baby Burlesques."
+When Temple was just 3 years old, she landed a contract with Educational Pictures, making her acting debut in a string of low-budget movies dubbed "Baby Burlesques."
 Temple's mother capitalized on the toddler's natural flair for dancing by enrolling her in dance classes at the age of 3 1/2.
 Her father became her agent and financial adviser.

 The exposure that "Baby Burlesques" afforded Temple led her to a contract with the Fox Film Corporation.
-When Temple was 6, she appeared in her first Hollywood feature film, Carolina.
-(When off set, she attended the Lakewood School for Girls.)
+When the budding actress was 6 years old, she appeared in her first Hollywood feature film, Carolina.
+(When off-set, she attended the Westlake School for Girls.)
 With Fox, Temple made an additional eight films, including the smash hit Little Miss Marker.
-The young actress, singer and dancer with the bouncing golden corkscrew curls and infectious optimism proved an overnight sensation and a top earner for the studio.
+The young actress, singer and dancer with the bouncing golden corkscrew curls and infectious optimism proved to be an overnight sensation and a top earner for the studio.

-President Franklin Delano Roosevelt called Temple "Little Miss Miracle" for raising the public's morale during times of economic hardship, even going so far as to say that, "as long as our country has Shirley Temple, we will be all right."
-Temple's song-and-dance routine to the tune "On the Good Ship Lollipop" in 1934's Bright Eyes earned her a special Academy Award for "Outstanding Personality of 1934."
+President Franklin D. Roosevelt called Temple "Little Miss Miracle" for raising the public's morale during times of economic hardship, even going so far as to say, "As long as our country has Shirley Temple, we will be all right."
+Temple's song-and-dance routine to the tune "On the Good Ship Lollipop" in 1934's Bright Eyes earned her a special Academy Award, for "Outstanding Personality of 1934."
 By 1940, Temple had 43 films under her belt.

-When Temple began to mature, her popularity with audiences waned.
+When Shirley Temple began to mature, her popularity with audiences waned.
 As an adolescent, she appeared in The Blue Bird (1940), which performed poorly at the box office.
-At 19, she co-starred as Susan Turner in The Bachelor and the Bobby Soxer with Cary Grant and Myrna Loy.
-Although the film received critical praise, audiences struggled to accept that their "Little Miss Miracle" was growing up.
+At age 19, she co-starred as Susan Turner in The Bachelor and the Bobby Soxer with Cary Grant and Myrna Loy.
+Though the film received critical praise, audiences struggled to accept that their "Little Miss Miracle" was growing up.

 profile name: Shirley Temple profile occupation: